Reviewed by the PeptideMind Team · Updated July 15, 2026

 Mazdutide

-Mazdutide is an extensively studied compound
+Mazdutide is an approved compound

 GLORY-1 Phase 3 Trial